paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-043-national-oceanic-and-atmospheric-administration-commissioned-officer-corps.md

   (A) not physically qualified for appointment; and

-  (B) determined to be unqualified for service in the commissioned officer corps of the Administration because of a physical or medical condition that was not the result of the officer’s own misconduct or grossly negligent conduct.
+  (B) determined to be unqualified for service in the commissioned officer corps of the Administration because of a physical or medical condition that was not the result of the officer’s own willful misconduct.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (c)(2)(B).
+Pub.
+L. 119–60 substituted “willful misconduct” for “misconduct or grossly negligent conduct”.

 <a id="section-3007"></a>